-HFS 45.05 Staffing.
+DCF 250.05 Staffing.
 (1) RESPONSIBILITIES AND QUALIFICATIONS OF STAFF. (a) Minimum age and competence.
-A family child care provider shall be physically, mentally and emotionally able to provide responsible care for children and shall be at least 18 years of age.
+A family child care provider shall be physically, mentally and emotionally able to provide responsible care to all children, including children with disabilities, and shall be at least 18 years of age.

 (b) Training.
-1. A provider shall have satisfactorily completed 40 hours or 3 credits of early childhood training approved by the department within 6 months after initial licensure.
-Additional providers required to meet staff to child ratios shall meet the training requirements within 6 months of beginning to work with children.
+1. a.
+A provider shall have satisfactorily completed 3 credits of broad-based early childhood training or a noncredit course in caring for children approved by the department before receiving a license or working with children.